 In simpler words, push notifications to enable businesses to create and execute highly personalized campaigns for their target audience – all without interrupting or compromising on their overall experience.

 How can you effectively use push notifications?

-The key to running successful push notification campaigns is determine how often and what needs to be pushed to your audience.
-It is important that businesses ensure that each of the notifications they strategize to send out, add value to the end user.
+The key to running successful push notification campaigns is to determine how often and what needs to be pushed to your audience.
+It is important that businesses ensure that each of the notifications they strategize to send out, add value to the end-user.

-Before implementing push notifications, understand what your audience is looking for, their usage behaviour and what they expect from your business.
+Before implementing push notifications, understand what your audience is looking for, their usage behavior, and what they expect from your business.
 This will ensure you avoid the most common mistakes.

 For instance, Wigzo uses machine learning tools to track user behavior and understand your content to create global profiles that enable personalization to a whole new level.

 What are the notification metrics that businesses need to measure?

 Like every other effort made by a business to market themselves better, acquire customers, and retain them, push notifications should also be measured.
 While most marketers analyze the number, frequency, and rate at which they are disabled, here are a few metrics that actually need to be kept track of:

 Instead of the frequency of notifications you push out, it is important to know how many of them are actually getting delivered.
 Push notifications might not really get delivered to your target audience because of various reasons – network or simply because they have been disabled.

 Tracking this number will let you know just how many of your customers or target audience are active.
 This data can then be further segregated to identify those who should be approached via other means of communication.